betfair-datascientists/betfair-datascientists.github.io/src/tutorials/historicStreamFiles.md

 ### Traded Volume

-These messages contain the price point and volume of bets that have been traded at a particular price point denoted by a tuple in the form **[[price,size]]** as well as the last traded price and full traded volume for that update.
-If only one price has been traded in an update, then 'ltp' will be identical to the price in the tuple but if more than one price has been traded then it will include the bet fragment with the highest bet id value for last traded price
+These messages contain the price point and volume of bets that have been traded at a particular price point denoted by a tuple in the form **[[price,size]]** as well as the last traded price and full traded volume for that runner in that update.
+If only one price has been traded in an update, then 'ltp' will be identical to the price in the tuple but if more than one price has been traded then it will include the bet fragment with the highest bet id value for last traded price.
+As with atb/atl changes, the size associated with each price is the **total** volume traded at that price and not the volume in that update.

 If the volume value is 0 then this means that either the runner has been scratched, bets have been voided for some reason or the runner has been settled - losers may be settled before the end of the market, but winners will all be settled at the conclusion of the market.
 In fact the penultimate message in every market is to set every level of traded volume of every runner to 0.